Accounts

 -a, --articulate articulate transactions, traces, logs, and outputs

--R, --cache_traces write traces to the cache (see notes)
+-R, --cache_traces force the transaction's traces into the cache

--U, --count only available for --appearances mode, if present, return only the number of records
+-U, --count for --appearances mode only, display only the count of records

 -e, --max_records uint the maximum number of records to process (default 250)

---topic strings for log export only, export only logs with this topic(s)
+-B, --topic strings for the --logs option only, filter logs to show only those with this topic(s)

 -f, --flow string for the accounting options only, export statements with incoming, outgoing, or zero value